splunk/public-o11y-docs/infrastructure/monitor/k8s-nav.rst

 .. note:: The Analyzer is only available on the Kubernetes nodes, pods, and containers navigators.

-The Analyzer, accessed through the :guilabel:`K8s analyzer` tab, helps you troubleshoot Kubernetes problems at scale by highlighting Kubernetes objects that are in a bad state, such as nodes that are not ready.
-The Analyzer produces theories about what those objects might have in common, such as that all of the objects are running the same workload or all objects are located in the same AWS region.
+The Analyzer, accessed through the :guilabel:`K8s analyzer` tab, helps you troubleshoot Kubernetes problems at scale by highlighting Kubernetes instances that are in a bad state, such as nodes that are not ready.
+The Analyzer produces theories about what those instances might have in common, such as that all of the instances are running the same workload or all instances are located in the same AWS region.
 Select a finding in the Analyzer panel to filter the map.

 The Analyzer panel displays suggested filters for the elements selected in the table or heat map view.
 Select links in the Analyzer panel to add filters to the table or heat map view and explore conditions across your entire Kubernetes environment.